schwarrior/azure-storage-js-v10-quickstart/README.md

+# Schwarrior's Azure Storage Quickstart for Logging

+Forked from Microsoft's Azure samples repo.

+Then editted down and adapted to just a few key abilities needed to do logging: file existence checks and file append.

 # Quickstart - JavaScript SDK v10 for Azure Storage

 This repository implements the [quickstart](http://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-nodejs-v10) sample for the [Azure Storage v10 SDK for JavaScript](https://github.com/Azure/azure-storage-js).